 World Vision recognizes the sustainable approach whereby the improvement of a child's well-being is inextricably linked to the improvement of that child's family, education facilities and the overall communities' ability to provide for the child.

-World Vision Georgia (WVG) works in four dedicated geographical regions in Georgia; Imereti, Kakheti, Samtskhe-Javakheti and now, Tbilisi.
-Consequently, World Vision is now present in most of the regions of Georgia, regions which are referred to as Area Development Programmes (ADPs).
+World Vision works in four dedicated geographical regions in Georgia; Imereti, Kakheti, Samtskhe-Javakheti and now, Tbilisi.

-The Overarching goal of WV Georgia is: Children in Georgia live in a healthy and active society, that is inclusive, tolerant and provides equal opportunities for all.
+The Overarching goal of World Vision in Georgia is: Children in Georgia live in a healthy and active society, that is inclusive, tolerant and provides equal opportunities for all.